-Safe Online Banking Tips
+Safe Online/Mobile Banking Tips

 Strengthen your password.
 A password with a good mix of upper and lower case letters, numbers, and symbols is much harder to hack.
 A good rule of thumb is to base your password on a phrase such as “My favorite place to visit is the beach!” and use the first letters Mfptvitb! in the password.
 Another password tip, the longer the password the harder it is to crack and never use personal information such as name, birth date, or relative names in your password.

 Secure your mobile phone with a password or pass code.
 Adding a password or pass code for your phone adds another layer of security for all of the functions that you use your phone for.